particle-iot/docs/src/content/en/shared/examples.md

 // Next is the loop function...

 void loop() {
-    /* The loop function is a part of every microcontroller app.
+    /* The loop function is a part of every Wiring-based app.
     After the setup function is done running, the loop function gets called as much as possible and as often as possible, over and over again until your device turns off or is reset.